emarsden/pgmacs/doc/src/about.md

 - edit the value of a column (type `RET` on the value you want to modify)

+- delete a row (type `DEL` on the row you wish to delete)

 - copy/paste rows of a database table (type `k` to copy, `y` to paste in a table display buffer)

 - export the contents of a table to CSV or TSV format

-PGmacs works with Emacs running in a terminal (started with the `-nw` commandline option), or running in your platform’s window system.
+PGmacs works with Emacs running in a **terminal** (started with the `-nw` commandline option), or running in your platform’s **window system**.

 ## Status

-PGmacs is in **alpha status**.
+PGmacs is in **beta status**.
 Please only use it on test databases that do not contain important data.

-The library has been tested with PostgreSQL version 16.2, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
-The code has mostly been tested with Emacs 29.2 on Linux, but should work as expected on Microsoft Windows and MacOS.
+The library has been tested mostly with PostgreSQL version 16.3, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
+The code requires Emacs version 29.
+It has mostly been tested on Linux, but should work as expected on Microsoft Windows and MacOS.

 ## License